thomasstrassmann/dacapo/README.md

 However, the Index, Instruments, Instrument Detail and Profile pages use fundamentally different components, which is why wireframes are more worthwhile here.

+At this point it should be mentioned that the wireframes can deviate from the final product sometimes slightly, sometimes strongly, since not all things are predictable.

 ![Wireframe of index page](./src/assets/documentation/wireframe-index.png "Wireframe of index page")

 ![Wireframe of instruments page](./src/assets/documentation/wireframe-instruments.png "Wireframe of instruments page")